jdleesmiller/wedding/README.md

 # Rails App for Weddings and Events

 This is a simple rails app for managing the guest list for a wedding (or similar event).
 It's intended to be easy to customize.
+## Is it any good?

+> THIS WEBSITE IS AWESOME!
+Best wedding invite ever.

+- One of our guests

 ## Features